-Topical is a daily email newsletter service that sends you “the most popular stories in your inbox daily” on any topic.
-To cut the description of Topical short, they fetch the top messages on whatever keyword you give them from the Twitter Search API and send you a daily email with the top links.
+Topical was a daily email newsletter service that would send you “the most popular stories [to] your inbox daily”.
+To cut the description of Topical short, it fetch the top messages on whatever keyword you give them from the Twitter Search API and send you a daily email with the top links.
 The service also leaks your email address and the interest subscription list onto the public web.

 You can also find a large collection of links containing unique user identifiers and the email addresses of Topical users through regular web search engines.